cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/images_count.md

 ### Optional

 - `golden` (String) golden query parameter.
-When set to 'true', it will retrieve the images marked tagged golden.
-When set to 'false', it will retrieve the images marked not tagged golden.
+When set to *true*, it will retrieve the images marked tagged golden.
+When set to *false*, it will retrieve the images marked not tagged golden.
 - `has_addon_images` (Boolean) hasAddonImages query parameter.
-When set to 'true', it will retrieve the images which have add-on images.
-When set to 'false', it will retrieve the images which do not have add-on images.
+When set to *true*, it will retrieve the images which have add-on images.
+When set to *false*, it will retrieve the images which do not have add-on images.
 - `imported` (Boolean) imported query parameter.
-When the value is set to 'true', it will include physically imported images.
-Conversely, when the value is set to 'false', it will include image records from the cloud.
+When the value is set to *true*, it will include physically imported images.
+Conversely, when the value is set to *false*, it will include image records from the cloud.
 The identifier for cloud images can be utilised to download images from Cisco.com to the disk.
 - `integrity` (String) integrity query parameter.
 Filter with verified images using Integrity Verification Available values: UNKNOWN, VERIFIED
 - `is_addon_images` (Boolean) isAddonImages query parameter.
-When set to 'true', it will retrieve the images that an add-on image.
-When set to 'false', it will retrieve the images that are not add-on images
+When set to *true*, it will retrieve the images that an add-on image.
+When set to *false*, it will retrieve the images that are not add-on images
 - `name` (String) name query parameter.
 Filter with software image or add-on name.
 Supports partial case-insensitive search.
 A minimum of 3 characters is required for the search
 - `product_name_ordinal` (Number) productNameOrdinal query parameter.
 The product name ordinal is a unique value for each network device product.
-The productNameOrdinal can be obtained from the response of the API '/dna/intent/api/v1/siteWiseProductNames'.
+The productNameOrdinal can be obtained from the response of the API */dna/intent/api/v1/siteWiseProductNames*.
 - `site_id` (String) siteId query parameter.
 Site identifier to get the list of all available products under the site.
 The default value is the global site.
 See https://developer.cisco.com/docs/dna-center/get-site for siteId
 - `supervisor_product_name_ordinal` (Number) supervisorProductNameOrdinal query parameter.
 The supervisor engine module ordinal is a unique value for each supervisor module.
-The 'supervisorProductNameOrdinal' can be obtained from the response of API '/dna/intent/api/v1/siteWiseProductNames'
+The *supervisorProductNameOrdinal* can be obtained from the response of API */dna/intent/api/v1/siteWiseProductNames*
 - `version` (String) version query parameter.
 Filter with image version.
 Supports partial case-insensitive search.
 A minimum of 3 characters is required for the search

 ### Read-Only